Accessibility Infrastructure

 Automated tooling catches approximately 35% of real WCAG failures.
 The rest require human validation — which means a defined protocol, not ad hoc QA.

-Each remediated component ran through a fixed sequence: axe-core CI, keyboard traversal across all interactive states, NVDA on Windows/Chrome, VoiceOver on macOS/Safari, and VoiceOver on iOS/Safari — where swipe gesture behavior differs meaningfully from desktop.
+Each component ran through a fixed sequence: axe-core CI, keyboard traversal across all interactive states, NVDA on Windows/Chrome, VoiceOver on macOS/Safari, and VoiceOver on iOS/Safari.

-The iOS/Safari step caught failures the other four passes missed.
-It's the most expensive step and the most important one to skip.
+The iOS/Safari step consistently caught failures the other four passes missed — swipe gesture behavior differs meaningfully from desktop.
+It's the most expensive step and the one most likely to be cut.
+It shouldn't be.

 Outcomes

-5
+5 of 5

 0